Coedmor National Nature Reserve

 Coedmor National Nature Reserve is a nature reserve in Wales, located just south of Cardigan, between Llechryd Bridge and the Teifi Marshes in Ceredigion.
+The reserve comprises a narrow band of woodland about 4 km long, situated on steep slopes on the north bank of the River Teifi, at an altitude of 5–50 m.
 It was established in order to protect the natural oak woodland on the slopes on either sides of the Teifi gorge.
+The site is particularly valued for its rich lichen flora, including several rare species, and represents one of the best examples of ancient woodland habitat in the region despite historical disturbances.